XavKearney/fsharp-arm-emulator/ArmEmulator/docs/DirkBrink.md

-SUB second operand cannot be PC or SP -> Changed to allowed SBC first operand cannot be SP or PC -> Changed to allowed RegisterRegisterShift cannot be PC for any instructions -> Changed to allowed
+SUB second operand cannot be PC or SP -> Changed to allowed SBC first operand cannot be SP or PC -> Changed to allowed RegisterRegisterShift cannot be PC for any instructions -> Changed to allowed ROR is unrestricted - all other register go to 0 if shift value > 31